 The rendering of light is usually defined in Lumen (lm).
 The more Lumen, the higher the amount of visible light.
 When replacing incandescent lamps by LED the following conversion table can be used to obtain the same light output.

 In electrical engineering, the power factor of an AC electrical power system is defined as the ratio of the real power absorbed by the load to the apparent power flowing in the circuit, and is a dimensionless number in the closed interval of −1 to 1.
 In an ideal situation, the value is 1.
-An LED lamp contains electronics and therefore often has a Pf lower than 1.
+A LED lamp contains electronics and therefore often has a Pf lower than 1.
 For example: a 10W LED lamp with a Pf of 0.5 actually consumes 10W / 0.5 = 20W.
 The closer the Pf is to value 1, the better.

 No LED chip is the same at the microscopic level.
 During the production of LED chips, differences in color reproduction and light output inevitably arise.
 After production, they are ideally selected and grouped.
 This process is called binning.
 The level at which selection and grouping are ultimately done determines the color consistency of the finally assembled LED lamps.
 The color deviation is indicated in SDCM (Standard Deviation or Color Matching) from 1 (no deviation) to 6 (large deviation).
 Filament LEDs cannot reach a score better than 6, while COB and SMD LEDs can easily obtain a 4 or 5.
 The better the binning, the higher the price of an LED.
+Click here for more info. (page 28).

 Volt or voltage indicates the electrical voltage that the lamp requires to make it run.
 The standard power is 230 volts.
 Different voltages apply for, for example, cars, ships and industrial appliances.